AdaptivMCP/AdaptivMCP/docs/WORKFLOWS.md

 5. Read the core docs.
    - Fetch and read this file, `ASSISTANT_HANDOFF.md`, `docs/ARCHITECTURE_AND_SAFETY.md`, `docs/ASSISTANT_DOCS_AND_SNAPSHOTS.md`, `docs/UPGRADE_NOTES.md`, `docs/SELF_HOSTED_SETUP.md`, `docs/SELF_HOSTING_DOCKER.md`, and `docs/OPERATIONS.md`.

+### Handling tool argument JSON errors

+If the client or ChatGPT host returns `ToolInputError: Could not parse args as JSON`, the last tool call payload was not valid JSON.
+To recover quickly:

+- Keep tool arguments as a pure JSON object with double-quoted keys/strings and no Markdown or code fences.
+- Strip trailing comments or explanations from the arguments payload—only the JSON object should be passed to the tool.
+- When in doubt, run `validate_json_string` on the candidate arguments to confirm the host will accept them before retrying the tool call.

 ---

 ## 3. Branching and pull request discipline